openfirmware/canada_radar.widget/README.markdown

 ## Customization

 Once installed, you can edit the widget with a text editor for your location and map style preference.
-Some examples of the map styles can be seen in [screenshots/overview.markdown](screenshots/overview.markdown) (TODO).
+Some examples of the map styles can be seen in [screenshots/overview.markdown](screenshots/overview.markdown).

 ### Edit Your Location